 The ACE-UBI Plan will provide eligible working families with an annual income payment of $2,000, which may be utilized for childcare, tutors, and other education services for their children.

 The program will be supported by funding re-allocations from ThriveNYC and the New York City Department of Education.
 Both of these existing programs maintain funding in excess of $37 billion annually.
-By re-allocating just 0.54% of this existing budget to ACE-UBI, we can deliver relief to 100,000 working NYC families without raising a single dollar in new tax revenue.
+By re-allocating just 0.54% of this existing budget to ACE-UBI, we can deliver relief to 100,000 NYC families without raising a single dollar in new tax revenue.

-It is time for New York City to keep money in the hands of the people, rather than squandering it on high-salaried Department of Education (DOE) bureaucrats and wasteful $1 billion mayoral pet-projects (ThriveNYC).
-In the 2021-22 schoolyear, the Department of Education will receive over $36 billion in funding.
-However, an overwhelming portion of this budget will be spent on administrative bureaucracy, agencies, pensions, consultants, and other non-academic services.
-The DOE employs over 1,189 bureaucrats that earn $125,000 to $262,000 annually.
-At the same time, NYC has wasted $1 billion on ThriveNYC, which has produced no results for NYC families or mental health well-being.
+At the same time, NYC has wasted $1 billion on ThriveNYC.
+Vulnerable communities continue to struggle with mental health issues, both on the streets and in the home.
 We must refocus education on student learning and refocus social health and development on promoting stable family units.
 To refocus and achieve these goals, we must return financial power to the people—and away from wasteful bureaucrats.
 My ACE-UBI Plan will achieve these goals.

 To be eligible for the ACE-UBI payment of $2,000 annually, families must meet the following requirements:

 - Households with one or more children in New York City schools within the Metropolitan area. (including public, vocational, private, religious, parochial, and charter schools)